nayeem-bd/Calculator/README.md

 # Calculator

 It is a simple calculator.
 It is written in java programming language in Android Studio.
-I use a calculating api to evaluate.

 ## Screenshots